 Department of Family and Protective Services (DFPS)

 - Provider Self-Reporting.
-Licensed or certified DADS providers must notify the agency if someone in their care has been or may be physically or mentally abused, neglected or exploited.
+Licensed or certified HHS providers must notify the agency if someone in their care has been or may be physically or mentally abused, neglected or exploited.

 - Employee Misconduct Registry.
-The purpose of the Employee Misconduct Registry (EMR) is to ensure that unlicensed personnel who commit acts of abuse, neglect, exploitation, misappropriation, or misconduct against residents and consumers are denied employment in DADS-regulated facilities and agencies.
-All DADS regulated agencies must search the EMR prior to the first face to face contact of the unlicensed personnel with the client.
+The purpose of the Employee Misconduct Registry (EMR) is to ensure that unlicensed personnel who commit acts of abuse, neglect, exploitation, misappropriation, or misconduct against residents and consumers are denied employment in HHS-regulated facilities and agencies.
+All HHS regulated agencies must search the EMR prior to the first face to face contact of the unlicensed personnel with the client.